-Under the RM-1 district, almost all development permit applications will involve a conditional approval use, or a discretionary variation in the regulations.
+Under RT-10, almost all development permit applications will involve a conditional approval use, or a discretionary variation in the regulations.
 This means a discretionary review process, which can be quite time-consuming.

-There will be situations where an applicant wishes to make only a minor change to an existing development, and the applications of a full set of guidelines would be onerous.

-Where an application fulfills one or more of the following criteria, the application will be evaluated against the guidelines in Section 2, 3 and 4 but not against those in 5, 7, and 8:
+There will be situations where an applicant wishes to make only a minor change to an existing development, and the application of a full set of guidelines would be onerous.
+Where an application fulfills one or more of the following criteria, the application will be evaluated against the guidelines in Sections 2, 3 and 4 but not against those in 5, 6, and 7:

-- (a) the number of units is not increasing (other than for the provision of a secondary suite); - (b) additions are not proposed, or if proposed are less than 9.3 m (100 sq. ft.) and are not visible from the street(s); and - (c) an application to strata-title the development is not being made.
+- (a) the number of units is not increasing (other than for the provision of a secondary suite); - (b) additions are not proposed, or if proposed are less than 9.3 m2 (100 sq. ft.) and are not visible from the street(s); and - (c) an application to strata-title the development is not being made.